Chunkwise/chunkwise_local/evaluation/README.md

 ## To test the evaluation function locally or use the /evaluate endpoint:

-- generate an OPENAI API key (for calling the embedding model)
+- generate an OPENAI API key (for calling the embedding model & query generation via LLM)

 - create a .env file with:

   `OPENAI_API_KEY=[your_api_key]`

+## To run the server

+`poetry run uvicorn main:app --reload`

 ## For MVP local testing